phorward/unicc/README.md

 Windows users may download the pre-built setup package that can be found on the Phorward download server at https://phorward.info/download/unicc.

-## Contributions
+## UniCC v2

+Since 2014, I'm working on a version 2 of UniCC.
+It currently exists in a [separate branch unicc2](https://github.com/phorward/unicc/tree/unicc2) inside this repository, and is a complete rewrite, but with the intention to provide better tools for grammar prototyping and direct AST traversal.
+Any help on the unicc2 branch is heavily appreciated, and I hope to bring it into a state that is capable to substitute UniCC v1 at some time.

-Contributions, ideas, concepts and code is always welcome.
-Please feel free to contact me if you have any questions.
+Please feel free to contact me if you have any questions on any of the two UniCC versions.

 ## Credits